 |USDA Choice Beef||Price|

 |USDA Prime Beef||Price|

 |Tenderloin Steak (Filet Mignon)||$20.99|

 |New York Strip Steak||$14.99|

 Costco's Sets the Standard High

-At Costco, you can be certain that the quality of beef is going to meet a minimum level of standard that is higher than what you find at your typical grocery store.
+At Costco, you can be confident that the quality of beef will meet a minimum standard higher than what you find at your typical grocery store.

 Great Prices and Quality

 Costco’s prices are on par or even slightly more at times, but the quality and freshness of the beef will be unmatched compared to your local grocer.